 ifconstruct in the source code).

-- In the Duplicates tool window, explore search results.
+In the Duplicates tool window, explore the analysis results.

-- Navigate to the duplicates in the editor, using Jump to Source or Show Source commands of the duplicates context menu.
+Navigate to the duplicates in the editor by using the Jump to Source or Show Source context menu commands.